 The script expects a configuration file named by the environment

-$HOME/.clikanconf as default.
+$HOME/.clikanconf by default.

 with all possible parameters at reasonable default values, and

-$HOME/clikanban.md with some dummy entries.
+$HOME/clikanban.md containing some dummy entries.

 Please see the source or the generated configuration file for information about possible settings!